Mandar123454/Predictive-Modeling-for-Smartphone-Purchase-Behavior-ML/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+### Attribution & Responsible Use
+If you reuse or modify this project (commercially or non‑commercially) you must:
+1. Retain the original copyright notice: `Copyright (c) 2025 Mandar123454`
+2. Keep the MIT license text in your distribution (LICENSE file)
+3. Clearly document any major modifications you make

+Recommended (not legally required under MIT):
+- Link back to this repository so others can find the source
+- Add a short note like: “Based on SmartPredict – Smartphone Purchase Prediction Dashboard (MIT Licensed)”

+No warranties are provided; see “AS IS” clause in the license.
+Use at your own risk.

+### Contribution Licensing
+By submitting a Pull Request you agree your contribution is provided under the same MIT License and that you have the right to license it.
+If you include third‑party code, ensure its license is compatible and note it in a new `THIRD_PARTY_NOTICES` section or file.

+### Additional Legal Artifacts
+The repository may include (or you can add):
+- `NOTICE` – High‑level copyright + license pointer (for downstream bundlers)
+- `CONTRIBUTING.md` – How to propose changes, coding standards, and review process

+If these files appear later, they will complement (not replace) the MIT terms.

 ## 🙏 Acknowledgments

 - **Scikit-learn** team for excellent ML library